Coreoz/Plume/plume-conf/README.md

 </dependency
 ```

-Install the Guice or Dagger module in your application:
+Install Guice or Dagger module in your application:

 - Guice: `install(new GuiceConfModule())`
 - Dagger: `@Component(modules = DaggerConfModule.class)`